Skip to main content

 Frequently Asked Questions

-Liminal City is a simulation game.
+Liminal City is a simulation game with horror, mystery and thriller themes.

 Liminal City is available on PC and Windows.